zmosDS/predict_major_power_outages/README.md

 ## Baseline Model

 The baseline model is a logistic regression classifier trained on 17 features available at outage onset.
-Of these, 10 are quantitative (year, month, anomaly level, and state-level economic and population indicators), none are ordinal, and 7 are nominal (cause category, climate category, state, and grid region).
+Of these, 10 are quantitative (year, month, anomaly level, and state-level economic and population indicators), 0 are ordinal, and 7 are nominal (cause category, climate category, state, and grid region).
 Nominal features were one-hot encoded, missing numeric values were median-imputed, and missing categorical values were filled with the most frequent value, all within a single sklearn Pipeline.

 **Performance:** Trained on outages before 2015 and tested on 2015 onward, the model achieved 70.4% accuracy, an F1-score of 0.536 on the severe class, and a PR AUC of 0.60.